dragoshcode/quublyy-search-app/README.md

 <p align="center">Find your thing</p>

-Don't worry if Google is down, meet Quublyy, a new & minimalist search app created by an enthusiastic React developer, me :)
+In the case Google is down, don't you worry, but, meet Quublyy, a new & minimalist search app

 ## 🎯Links